 Late in the 17th century, France declined from being the most powerful and rich nation in Europe to a country pressed to hold its own against powerful foes.
-Possibly, just possibly, one event above all helps explains this decline.
+Possibly, just possibly, one event above all helps to explain this decline.
 On October 18, 1685, King Louis XIV revoked the Edict of Nantes.
 In doing so, he drove hundreds of thousands of his best citizens abroad.

 Who Were the Huguenots?